 People told us they felt safe and secure.
 All of the people we were able to speak with, told us they felt safe.
 One person we spoke with indicated they felt safe by smiling when asked the question.
-One person added, "It's alright here.
-I like it."
+One person added, "I love the place."